by Alex Vikoulov

 Psychedelic drugs such as LSD and DMT have a profound impact on human consciousness, particularly perception.
 They are closely associated with altered states of consciousness and characterized by their consciousness-expanding effects.
 Studies indicate that LSD can promote neuroplasticity by reducing functional connections between brain regions governing cognitive processes and increases connectivity in brain networks related to sensory functions.
 In some cases, LSD is reported to help repair the brain’s circuitry and functionality.
 Other studies show that psilocybin, contained in “magic mushrooms,” can induce a psychedelic experience by enacting a hyperconnected brain.
 Psilocybin seems to completely disrupt the normal communication networks in the brain, by connecting brain regions that do not normally communicate with each other.
 In addition to the well-known vivid hallucinations that these drugs can cause, they can have more long-lasting therapeutic effects.
 MDMA, or ‘ecstasy’, is known to trigger prosocial behavior.
 The loss of inhibition leads to increased levels of activity in the brain and can result in an increased synchronization between different cognitive processes.

 People have been willing to alter their perceptions of reality for as long as there have been people, and now, the newest and oldest tools to explore ways for self-transcendence are coming together: Biohacking is on the rise and psychedelics are now oftentimes used to enhance experience in virtual reality.
-As early as 2030s, humans will be moving away from the biological towards increasingly non-biological substrate, so we’ll see the corresponding shift away from the traditional neuropharmacological inducers towards IT-based esctadelics.
+As early as the 2030s, humans will be moving away from the biological towards increasingly non-biological substrate, so we’ll see a corresponding shift away from the traditional neuropharmacological inducers towards IT-based esctadelics.
 The term ‘ecstadelics’ includes a broad variety of futuristic psychedelic technologies, or simply “tools of ecstasy,” such as ultra-realistic artificially created realities, essentially aimed to recreate a desired psychedelic effect of LSD or DMT, or any other ecstatic state, and variations thereof yet to be discovered.
 Needless to say, that this type of “digital drugs” will be much more controllable, quantifiable and duplicable.

 Ecstadelics are supposed to be safer, too -- the practice that could sidestep excessively altering brain chemistry and exercise more control over a “digital trip.”
 You can also share your experience in real-time with a bunch of other psychonauts, or do anything that can be done with a multimedia file.
 Effectively creating VR or augmented virtuality from within the human nervous system via optogenetics and nanotech will ultimately help bypass the “wireheads” scenario, depicted in cyberpunk genre -- no wires, no invasive electrode implants, no drilling of the cranium required.